 Fifth: Make plain statement that you do NOT waive any federal or state constitutional rights by entering these proceedings and that if the trial court conditions access to this court upon a waiver of rights the court commits error because it violates the due process right to open access to the courts, [Content protected for Gold Member only receive access to the case law here. members only]

-Sixth: Make a plain statement that failing to act on this federal public policy would be error because it would constitute discrimination against federal rights, [Content protected for "Gold Member".
-Want access to the case law, get a membership and this section will be revealed. members only]
+Sixth: Make a plain statement that failing to act on this federal public policy would be error because it would constitute discrimination against federal rights.
+[Content protected for members only]

 - *(Always check with an attorney whether you retain one or not, ask for any legal technical information regarding updating pleadings.
 Sometimes changing dates on things can create other consequences so look into that and any other reasons the attorney gives you for or against making changes and amendments to your current pleadings and filings.)